Pushpendra9350/Blog-website-for-job-opening-with-Django-old/readme.md

-## Bloging website to update new job openings
+## Blogging website to update new job openings